kitty365/Kanye_v2/Documentation/README.md

 | `Query Rewriting`     | (Planned) Reformulates vague user questions into clearer ones               |
 | `Result Reranking`    | (Planned) Reranks top chunks based on secondary relevance criteria          |

+This refinement makes the system more reliable when facing ambiguous or abstract questions and significantly enhances the user experience.
+It also aligns with the project's goal of offering deeper insight rather than superficial answers.

 ## Choice of LLM